Lansing Community College

 Students

-If you're a part-time or full-time student enrolled in an occupational program, the Perkins V Grant can help you heighten your career knowledge in your chosen field and gain the academic, vocational, and personal skills you need to perform well on the job.
+If you're a part-time or full-time student enrolled in a State-approved occupational program, the Perkins V Grant can help you heighten your career knowledge in your chosen field and gain the academic, vocational, and personal skills you need to perform well on the job.
 These free, individually tailored supportive services include:

 • Comprehensive personal career guidance and counseling, including vocational assessments and job search assistance